Hewitt, Texas: Education

-The city of Hewitt is served by the Midway Independent School District.
+The vast majority of the city of Hewitt is within the Midway Independent School District.
 There are three elementary schools, half of the district's total, and one of its two middle schools in the city.

+A small piece is in the Lorena Independent School District.

+All of McLennan County is in the service area of McLennan Community College.

 Culture

 Hewitt was the birthplace of the late U.S. Senator Tom Connally of Texas.